anna-stacey/NorthernInteriorGlossing/README.md

 The corresponding gloss line must look like:
 `gloss1~gloss2 gloss3=gloss4`.

-7.  **The segmentation and gloss lines have the same number of words.**
+7.  **The transcription, segmentation and gloss lines have the same number of words.**
 Words are presumed to be separated by spaces.
+Clitics can be an exception to this rule and require special handling.

 8.  **The segmentation and gloss lines have the same number of morphemes.**
 Morphemes can be whole words, or pieces or words separated by morpheme boundaries.
 So the total number of morphemes in a line is always >= the number of words.